-Touro University Worldwide is in the process of implementing career resources to help students look for jobs, internships and other opportunities.
+Touro University Worldwide continuously seeks career resources to help students look for jobs, internships and other opportunities.
 Please note that TUW does not offer job placement.

 Through the career resources, students will be able to: